ihcsim/stolon-swarm/README.md

 postgres=#
 ```

-If your cluster was created without assigning a floating IP to the proxy service, you can access the cluster by SSH into one of the keeper containers by using:
+If your cluster was created without assigning a floating IP to the proxy service, you can access the cluster by SSH into one of the keeper containers using:
 ```sh
 $ hyper exec -it <keeper-container-id> /bin/bash
 ```

-Now you can run some SQL query tests against the cluster:
+Now you can run some SQL queries to test the cluster:
 ```sh
 postgres=# CREATE TABLE test (id INT PRIMARY KEY NOT NULL, value TEXT NOT NULL);
 CREATE TABLE